Readless

 A practical reliability rule: every critical source should have two routes available.
 Route A is your normal conversion flow.
 Route B is a fallback (either a different converter or direct inbox folder).
 If Route A fails, you do not lose continuity.
 This matters most for time-sensitive domains like security, markets, and compliance.

-9. 30-day optimization plan after setup
+9. A 30-day optimization plan after setup

 1. Week 1 (stability): verify all priority newsletters land correctly; fix forwarding edge cases.